Bloomingdale High School Dedicates Sutherland Hall To Honor Longtime Music Educator

 “It was never about her being loved.
 It was about her loving others,” Rudes said.

-“Bev understood the unique power of music to connect, heal, and elevate.
+“Bev understood the unique power of music to connect, heal and elevate.
 She saw music not as a subject but as a language — a language in which every student could express themselves, no matter their background, no matter their challenges,” Burkett said.

 Along with the name dedication, improvements were made to the auditorium in Sutherland’s honor.
 The improvements include LED stage lighting and a control panel, stage curtains, grand piano refurbishment, new line panels in the lobby and all music rooms, a large new line panel for the stage, a stage camera in the South Booth, upgraded security doors in the music suite, dressing room renovations, a new carpet and new house lights.
 Donations are being accepted for additional improvements.
 For more information, email Andrea Lange at andream.peacock@hcps.net.